balapriyac/balapriyac/README.md

 ## Hi there! 👋

 ### About Me
+I'm Bala Priya, a developer, tech writer, and educator based in India.
 I work on machine learning with a focus on practical applications.
 I enjoy reading, coding, and writing about programming, data science, and machine learning.

 ### 🔬 Areas of Interest
 - **Natural Language Processing** - Language understanding and generation, agentic AI applications